Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Entanglement

-In view of the potential use of Rydberg systems for quantum state-transfer between atoms and photons in quantum information processing, it is of interest to study the entanglement of the two-atom system and the quantum coherent field.
-A measure of this entanglement is the quantity
+In view of the potential use of Rydberg systems for quantum state transfer between atoms and photons in quantum information processing \cite{Kudryavtsev1993,Dung1994,Walther2006,Bashkirov2008,Nielsen_Chuang_2010,Chen2010,Li2013,Kumar2016,Li2019}, it is of interest to study the entanglement between various components of the total system consisting of the two Rydberg-interacting atoms $a$, $b$ and the quantized radiation field (see Figure \ref{fig:entanglement}).
+For non-interacting atoms described by the Tavis-Cummings model, corresponding results were obtained in reference \cite{Tessier2003} (see Section \ref{sec:conclusions}).